Towards Understanding Fairness and its Composition in Ensemble Machine Learning: Discussion

 \section{Discussion}

-In this study, we undertook an important task of understanding the composition of fairness in ensemble learning that has gained popularity recently \cite{10.1145/3368089.3409704,10.1145/3468264.3468536}.
-However, most works focus on fairness mitigation in single classifiers, which fail to capture inherent bias in ensembles.
-Our work has shown that fair ensembles can be designed without mitigation techniques.
-Our research also identifies unfairness causes in different ensembles and their interplay with the input space, which would guide fairness bug localization and repair in ensemble learning.
-For example, we reported fairness patterns in individual learners that can induce bias in ensembles such as tree depth, min leaf node samples, etc. These can also be leveraged for fairness-improving interventions such as feature selection, data preprocessing, etc. Overall, our result would draw attention to the fairness of ensembles which are popular learning algorithms but mostly overlooked by the community.
+In this study, we undertook the important task of understanding the composition of fairness in ensemble machine learning.
+Fairness of ML algorithms has been extensively studied, starting from empirical evaluation and identification \cite{10.1145/3368089.3409704,10.1145/3468264.3468536,9402057} to mitigation \cite{10.1145/3368089.3409697,10.1145/3468264.3468537,DBLP:journals/corr/abs-2111-02038,MAAT} and testing \cite{10.1145/3338906.3338937,10.1145/3106237.3106277,9793943,Fairtest}.
+However, no work has explored the composition of fairness in ensemble models, although ensembles cover the majority of prior SE works and open-source \cite{10.1145/3368089.3409704,10.1145/3468264.3468536,DBLP:journals/corr/abs-2006-08334}.
+We showed that considering ensemble models as monolithic classifiers leaves the opportunity to identify the root cause of unfairness.
+Consequently, our work has shown that fair ensembles can be designed without using bias mitigation techniques.
+Our research also identifies root causes of unfairness in different ensembles and their interplay with the input space in the pipeline \cite{10.1145/3510003.3510057}, which would guide fairness bug localization and repair in ensemble learning.
+For example, we report fairness patterns in individual learners that can induce bias in ensembles such as tree depth, minimum leaf node samples, etc. These can also be leveraged for fairness-improving interventions such as feature selection, data preprocessing, etc. Overall, our result would draw attention to the fairness of ensembles which are popular learning algorithms but mostly overlooked by the community.

-Moreover, research in SE showed the impact of hyperparameters on fairness, and their role in helping developers mitigate bias during model training \cite{10.1145/3510003.3510202, 10.1145/3468264.3468536, 10.1145/3368089.3409697}.
-We extend that to explore the hyperparameter space for ensembles to guide developers to design fair ensembles using currently available composition and configuration.
-We discussed the effect of regularization on fairness which should encourage the development of fairness-aware regularization techniques and investigation of the trade-off between fairness mitigation and overfitting, similar to the accuracy-fairness trade-off.
+Moreover, research in SE showed the impact of hyperparameters on fairness and their role in helping developers mitigate bias during model training \cite{10.1145/3510003.3510202, 10.1145/3468264.3468536, 10.1145/3368089.3409697}.
+We extend that to explore the hyperparameter space for ensembles to guide developers to design fair ensembles using currently available compositions and configurations.
+Our findings also made direct design suggestions for enhancing specific ensemble library APIs for feature splitting, dropout regularization, and fairness-accuracy trade-offs.
+This should encourage the development of fairness-aware regularization techniques and investigate the trade-off between fairness mitigation and overfitting.
 We found that many ensemble models do not have library support to monitor the fairness of individual learners.
-Our work would encourage the development of tools and API support to improve the transparency of ML software to address fairness concerns.
+Finally, our work would encourage the development of tools and API support to improve the transparency of ML software to address fairness concerns.